longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

 ### How many levels of security available in android?
-Android supports 2 levels of security for applications. one at operating system level or kernel level. other is using **permission**  tags in app level.
+Android supports 2 levels of security for applications. one at operating system level or kernel level, other is using **permission**  tags in app level.

 ------

 ### How to achive security to your service programmatically in such a way that your service should not get triggered from outside applications?
 If you don't want to expose your service to outside apps, 3 ways are there.

 1. Don't give intent-fiiter tag, so that outsiders can't specify intent action to trigger your service.

 2. User exported="false" in service tag, so that outside world can't trigger it.

 3. User local service manager.

 ------